rkimelman/GeorgiaTechProject3-WashUResearch/README.md

 # GeorgiaTechProject3-WashUResearch
 ---------------------------------------------------------------------------------------------------------------------------------------
-- "Uncondensed code" is the code that was given to me with the goal of writing a more generalizable version.
+- "CodeOriginal" is the code that was given to me with the goal of writing a more generalizable version.

 - "Condensed code" is the more generalizable version of "uncondensed code" that I wrote in leading a team of undergraduates.